-Comments from Key Agencies are summarised below and were addressed via the North Lanarkshire Local Development Plan Examination.
+Comments from Key Agencies are shown below and were addressed via the North Lanarkshire Local Development Plan Examination.
 Full considerations of comments, issues and Council responses can be found in the Report of Examination.
-Any associated recommended modifications are presented in Appendices 1: North Lanarkshire Local Development Plan Table of Modifications Proposed to be Accepted and 2: Table of Modifications Proposed to be Declined of this Update.

 Key Agency Representations to the Local Development Plan Modified Proposed Plan Consultation